 Stay Away From That Old House.
 Bad Things Happen In There!

-Next up is a rare gem requested by our very own Kim McDonald.
-This one is for you Kim; now remember you owe me 57 minutes plus a further five for resulting paralysis.
+Next up is a rare gem requested by a friend.
+This one is for you buddy; now remember you owe me 57 minutes plus a further five for resulting paralysis.
 Ray Dennis Steckler’s 1971 effort The Chooper, or Blood Shack: Curse of The Evil Spirit as it is commonly known, effortlessly warrants inclusion as it is cinematic brie of the most putrid order.
 Pre-dating The Evil Dead by a decade, the cabin in question here is haunted by a vision far more terrifying than anything Sam Raimi could conjure up: a man in a black leotard who bounds after his quarry as though he’s late for his audition for A Chorus Line or simply desperate to take a whizz.
 Actually Kim; I’m with you on this one.
 Having grown up on Russ Meyer movies, I do find a degree of antiquated backyard charm to The Chooper and remember it just as affectionately.
 Best just keep this one between us dear.
 Fret not; my lips are sealed.

 Jack Bravman cunningly named basketball themed slasher, Night of The Dribbler, was excreted in 1990, waited five years for copyright, and wasn’t granted a release until 2009 if that’s any clue to quality.
 Not enough for you?
 Well what about if I told you that half the cast consists of one actor in a number of various guises?
 Fred Travalena gets to show off his vast range and one of his characters is named Dick Airhead for hint #2.
 Still want more?
 Then how about the Batman-inspired DZZZZZZZ as our Jack-o-Lantern clad masked killer (who never actually offs one person through the entire movie) electrocutes Play’s stunt double from House Party in the pool?
 Okay, one more and I’m done.
 Travalena offers his best Michael Jackson impression before moonwalking out of frame.
 I kid you not.
-Night of The Dribbler lives up to its title as I suffered three strokes and a brain haemorrhage in the space of 87 minutes watching this one.
+Night of The Dribbler lives up to its title as I suffered three strokes and a brain hemorrhage in the space of 87 minutes watching this one.
 Don’t.
 Just don’t!

-Bruce R Cook’s Nightwish from 1989, on the other hand, is worthy of note despite its Z-List status.
+Bruce R. Cook’s Nightwish from 1989, on the other hand, is worthy of note despite its Z-List status.
 Cook seemingly has no concept of logic but what he does have is an ability to serve up tension and a fistful of decent grue courtesy of KNB Effects Group (amongst some admittedly lamentable optical effects).
 A clearly demented parapsychology professor and his unwitting subjects tackle paranormal abnormalities in an old dilapidated mansion and stir up all manner of malevolence in the process.
 The happenings here make David Lynch’s Mulholland Drive seem cohesive but any parallels with one of Keeper’s all-time favorite movies end there.
 However, should oddities such as Nightwish be treated as box-ticking exercises, then it gets one for atmosphere and another for grue, and that gives it an unassailable 2-0 lead over Night of The Dribbler.

 “Medically, you’re a very fit young woman.
 No evidence of any abnormality in the brain, no tumor, you have a strong heart, your diet is better than average.
 You are under severe stress, of course, but otherwise Doctor Bowen, the psychiatrist you saw, says there’s nothing out of the ordinary.
 Aside from your exceptional extrasensory perception and your preoccupation with Japanese culture.
 No harm in that!”